echeran/smile-of-murugan/webbook/chapter19.md

-one can hardly predict how he will talk a decade later), these writers who deny that there was a past in India, who see the past as something false and absolutely rotten, are blinded fools and perverts (*kuruṭarkaļ*, *acaṭarkaḷ, vakkarittuppōnavarkal*).
-He recognizes the ideals of the past, “the pride of Indian wisdom and the power of Indian soul But the soul of India broke into pieces The life in India became an image of falsehood.
-In cursing the life and pleasure while at the same time enjoying them, the Indian became a hypocrite ..." *(Maunam* oru *pāṣai*, “Silence is a language").
+one can hardly predict how he will talk a decade later), these writers who deny that there was a past in India, who see the past as something false and absolutely rotten, are blinded fools and perverts (*kuruṭarkaḷ*, *acaṭarkaḷ, vakkarittuppōṉavarkaḷ*).
+He recognizes the ideals of the past, “the pride of Indian wisdom and the power of Indian soul ...
+But the soul of India broke into pieces ...
+The life in India became an image of falsehood.
+In cursing the life and pleasure while at the same time enjoying them, the Indian became a hypocrite ..." *(Mauṉam oru pāṣai*, “Silence is a language").
 Thus he refuses to join the lines of those who see only the past glories of India, for whom life is a thing of the past, and the present time means death and decay.
 For him, India lives,